CodePathGroup7/probable-umbrella/README.md

 **Required Must-have Stories**

-* [1] User must have the ability to sign-in/create an account.
+* [x] User must have the ability to sign-in/create an account.
 * [2] Upon login the user is presented with the main menu containing the following options: Account, Your Progreess, Workouts, Share, Logout.
 * [3] User must have the ability to navigate between tabs (workouts/stats).
 * [4] User can tap on a workout icon and transtion to the Workout Instructions page.